1969 Kansas City Chiefs season: 1969 American Football League Divisional Playoffs (Saturday, December 20, 1969): at New York Jets

-AFL Championship Game: at Oakland Raiders
+1969 American Football League Championship Game (Sunday, January 4, 1970): at Oakland Raiders

 The Kansas City Chiefs won the last championship of the AFL, 17–7, by slowing down the Oakland passing attack and capitalizing on big plays.
 The Raiders looked on their way to their third win of the year against Kansas City when Charlie Smith scored on a three-yard run in the first quarter.
 But then, Len Dawson who had thrown seven incompletions in a row, hit Frank Pitts for a 41-yard gain to the Raiders' 1.
 Three plays later, Wendell Hayes blasted in for the tying touchdown.
 Dawson again pulled out a big play with the game tied, 7–7, in the third quarter.
 Facing a third-and-14 at the Kansas City 2, Dawson scrambled out of trouble and fired a 35-yard pass to Otis Taylor.
 That play was the key to a 94-yard drive that culminated in a five-yard scoring run by Robert Holmes.
 The Chiefs turned the ball over inside their own 30 three times in the fourth quarter, but each time they intercepted Raider quarterback Daryle Lamonica, who was playing despite having severely jammed his throwing hand against the helmet of Aaron Brown early in the final period.
 Chiefs go to Super Bowl IV and win to the Minnesota Vikings 23-7.